wagner-psouza/playwright-mcp/README.md

 **Browser Extension**

 The Playwright MCP Chrome Extension allows you to connect to existing browser tabs and leverage your logged-in sessions and browser state.
-See extension's [README.md](https://github.com/microsoft/playwright/blob/main/packages/mcp-extension/README.md) for installation and setup instructions.
+See [extension/README.md](extension/README.md) for installation and setup instructions.

 ### Configuration file